Contract-based hierarchical control using predictive feasibility value functions: Introduction

 One challenge with hierarchical \gls{MPC} is the use of different models at various layers of the control architecture~\cite{scattolini2009architectures}.
 At the higher levels, simpler models are utilized, which are suitable for capturing the slow system dynamics or for facilitating optimization over a long planning horizon.
 In contrast, at the lower levels, more detailed models are implemented to accurately represent the fast dynamics of the system.
 This layered approach can lead to significant discrepancies between the planned behavior at higher levels and the actual behavior of the system, potentially resulting in suboptimal performance and safety risks, as noted in~\cite{barcelli2010hierarchical}.
 Another challenge arises from the independent design of higher-level and lower-level controllers, often carried out by different teams or even different companies, which is, for instance, common in the automotive industry.
-This independence can lead to a large integration effort and potentially prohibits the combination of different components, as highlighted in~\cite{bathge2018contract}.
+This independence can lead to significant integration effort and may even prohibit the combination of certain components, as highlighted in~\cite{bathge2018contract}.
 The situation is further complicated when knowledge exchange regarding models may be restricted due to intellectual property restrictions.

 \paragraph*{Contributions} This paper presents a contract-based hierarchical control strategy to address the challenges of modularization and safety.
 At the higher level, a controller generates a reference sequence for the lower-level controller to track, which also affects the constraints for the lower-level controller.
 The lower-level controller is designed as a soft-constrained \gls{MPC}, such that the corresponding optimal slack variables indicate feasibility of a given state measurement and reference sequence.
 As a result, the higher-level controller can assess feasibility of the reference trajectory for the underlying control problem through the optimal slack variables directly, even in the presence of model discrepancies.
-Specifically, we derive an optimization problem that allows us to determine the optimal slack variables for a given state and reference.
-We refer to its optimal value as the slack value function.
+Specifically, we formulate an optimization problem to determine the optimal slack variables for a given state and reference sequence.
+We refer to its optimal value as the predictive feasibility value function.